wyeworks/blog/source/_posts/2015-12-07-wye-tech-news-1.markdown

   description: WyeWorks Co-Founder & CTO, Ruby on Rails Core Team Member
 ---

-This new weekly blog issue containing a list of interesting articles and news related to Ruby, Rails, JavaScript and web development related stuff in general that we found during the week.
+This new weekly blog issue contains a list of interesting articles and news related to Ruby, Rails, JavaScript and web development related stuff in general that we found during the week.